0x06K/Ring-3-to-Ring-0/WinAPI-Fundamentals/ProcessAndSystemInformation-Week1/ProcessAndSystemInformation-Day1/ProcessEnumerator/README.md

 ✅ This table includes only APIs that participate in the **enumeration itself**, regardless of whether they return some basic process info.

-If you want, I can also make a **super-minimal version showing only the ones that enumerate PIDs without any extra details**.
-Do you want me to do that?